AllanOliveiraM/roit-test-backend/README.md

 ### Main Used tecnologies

-- Nestjs with noode and Express;
+- Nestjs with node and Express;
 - MongoDB;
 - Docker.